Willie169/PID/README.md

 # PID

 This README mainly focuses on the program part.
 For detailed records, please see the [site](https://Willie169.github.io/PID) version.
+However, the [main.ino] is only explained in this README and not mentioned in the site.
+Apologies for any inconvenience caused by it.

 [中文繁體 README（舊）](README-zh-hant.md)